Real Cost of Your Car Calculator

 Loan interest cost (already embedded in monthly payment for financed vehicles).
 Registration fees and taxes (varies by jurisdiction — add to maintenance if meaningful).
 Vehicle upgrades and accessories.
 Speeding tickets or traffic fines.
 Toll costs for commute.
 Opportunity cost of capital tied up in the vehicle.
 Deductible payments on accident claims.
 Rental costs during repair periods.
 These costs can add up to 10-20% above the calculator's total for specific ownership patterns.

-Common Real Car Cost Mistakes
+Patterns Commonly Observed in Real Car Cost

 Focusing on monthly payment without other cost categories.
 Ignoring depreciation because it does not produce monthly invoices.
 Underestimating fuel costs based on best-case fuel economy.
 Using new-car depreciation rates for used purchases.
 Treating maintenance as unlikely rather than certain over multi-year ownership.
 Forgetting parking costs in urban areas.
 Not accounting for insurance differences between vehicle types.
 The calculator surfaces the full cost picture; informed decisions require honest estimates for all categories rather than just the visible monthly payment.

-Monthly car costs of $400 plus fuel and other expenses totals $69,000.00 over 5 years years.
+Monthly car costs of $400 plus fuel and other expenses totals 69,000.00 over 5 years years.

 Inputs